usc-isi-i2/kgtk/docs/curate/validate.md

 by the file extension: .bz2 .gz .lz4 .xy

-The expert option --compression-type may be used to override the decompression selection algorithim;  this is useful when reading from piped input.
+The expert option --compression-type may be used to override the decompression selection algorithm;  this is useful when reading from piped input.

 ### Default Rules
 By default, the following rules apply: